radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/03-brainwaves-web-portal/02-parametrization/03-saml/adfs.md

 # ADFS application declaration

 > [!warning] The information listed here is provided as an example only.
-This methodology is not supported by Brainwave GRC, but has been tested.
+This methodology is not supported by Identity Analytics, but has been tested.

 ![ADFS 1](./images/adfs1.png "adfs1")